 If you feel chronic pain in your back even when you are not using the RAD Roller, or you have severe hunchback posture (medically referred to as kyphosis), be sure to check in with your doctor.

-If you have hunchback posture, or even forward head posture, I hope you give the RAD Roller a try.
+If you have hunchback posture, or even forward head posture, I hope you give the RAD Roller (affiliate link) a try.
 I think it can make a substantial difference in as little as a week, and you should notice improvements almost immediately after using it.

 If you enjoyed this article, consider sharing it with friends and family who may also benefit from relieving tension in their back.